rahulramachandran4254/Portfolio/README.md

 ## 💡 My Philosophy

-> Good operations are simple, reduce friction, create clarity, dependent on the structure and not an individual, and help teams move faster without breaking what matters.
+> Good operations are simple, reduces friction, creates clarity, depends on the structure and not an individual, and help teams move faster without breaking what matters.

-## 🤝 Connect
+## 🤝 Lets Connect

 <p align="center">
   <a href="https://www.linkedin.com/in/rahulramachandran4254/">🔗 LinkedIn</a> •